danday74/shelljs.exec/README.md

 - [x] Use this module instead of shelljs' exec method for speeds [20x faster](#benchmarks)

-- [x] Use shelljs' other methods as they are lightning fast (e.g. shelljs.echo shelljs.which shelljs.cat etc)
+- [x] Use shelljs' other methods as they are lightning fast (e.g. shelljs.echo shelljs.which shelljs.cat)

 This is a zero-dependency module